Life Comes With a Latte

 I don’t know the author but loved that she nailed this issue and offered words of wisdom.

-The fact is, don’t be mistreated or mistreat in any relationship.
-Be strong, work it out and recognize when it it’s happening.
-That’s my 2 cents for the day.
+The fact is, don’t mistreat or be mistreated- in any relationship.
+Be strong, work it out, and recognize when it’s happening.
+That’s my two cents for the day.

 image